 Chemistry will provide students with a comprehensive knowledge of chemistry.
 Students will explore natural phenomena to develop conceptual understandings of the following core ideas in the physical sciences: structure and property of matter; nuclear processes; energy in chemical processes; and chemical reactions.
-Instruction and assessment will blend the core ideas with scientific and engineering practices and crosscutting concepts to support students in developing conceptual understandings needed to explain ideas across the science disciplines.
+Instruction and assessment will blend the core ideas with scientific and engineering practices and crosscutting concepts to support students in developing useable knowledge to explain ideas across the science disciplines.
 In the chemistry performance expectations at the high school level, there is a focus on several scientific practices.
 These include developing and using models, planning and conducting investigations, analyzing and interpreting data, using mathematical and computational thinking, and constructing explanations.
 Students will use these practices to demonstrate understanding of the core ideas.
 Students are also expected to demonstrate understanding of several engineering practices, including design and evaluation.
 Chemistry requires a demonstrated ability in mathematical thinking and algebraic problem solving.
-This course fulfills prerequisites for further study in the AP science courses.